 On every web request we check whether or not the version of the reflection tables (stored in "sys/version") equals the version returned by the "schema_version" pragma statement.
 As long as they are the same, the table contents do not need to be updated.
 This is quite an efficient caching mechanism, because normally the structure of the database does not change that often.

 Another trick that is applied to speed up the SQLite engine is that "PRAGMA synchronous = NORMAL" is used to avoid flushing to disk on every transaction.

-Store "api.php" in your web root folder and "blog.php" in a path that is not served (one directory up).
+Store "api.php" in your web root folder and "blog.db" in a path that is not served (one directory up).
 In the bottom of "api.php" you need to uncomment the SQLite config block.
-Point to "database" parameter to the "blog.db" file you downloaded and start "api.php" in your browser.
+Point the "database" parameter to the "blog.db" file you downloaded and start "api.php" in your browser.
 Now you can play around with the examples from the README.
 You can use Swagger Editor to view the documentation and try out some REST API calls.
 Choose "File" - "Import URL" and paste the URL of your "api.php" file.

 Have fun and report issues and questions at Github.